collective/mr.cabot/README.rst

 You need to create var/github-collective etc yourself, if it's missing it will use a tempdir and have to redownload every time.

+You can generate the HTML snippets with `./bin/cabot > snippets.html`